Kode/Kha/readme.md

 * Support super fast 2D graphics
 * Support high end 3D graphics
 * Can run on top of other game engines
-* Write shaders in GLSL; compiles to HLSL if applicable.
+* Write shaders in GLSL - cross-compiles to other shading-lanugages

 ***Even more Features***